egeltorp/python-projects/README.md

 - Egeltorp's Toolbox (toolbox.py)
 - Chomp by Egeltorp (chomp.py)

-More coming...
+- Jam Idea Generator (generator.py)

 ## Requirements

-- Python 3.x
+- Must have: Python 3.x
-- No external libraries needed (unless specified per project)
+- Jam Idea Generator: Rich, Textual, pyperclip

 ## How to Run
 Download any .py file and run from the Terminal.